mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A large amount of Vargr equipment is second hand.
-There is no status attached to buying new or second hand; the abundance of second hand goods from failed companies is simply part of Vargr life that creates a buyer’s market.
+There is no status attached to buying new or second hand; the abundance of second hand goods from failed companies is simply part of Vargr life that creates a buyer's market.
 Junk dealers usually trade out of a warehouse, bulk selling to corporations, but most have an open door policy allowing anyone to browse their stock and purchase goods